Cubevoid/team-project-19-toronto-police-services-board/README.md

 For all of our GitHub Actions workflows, we made sure to implement caching of the dependencies/libraries and build artifacts so that subsequent runs of the workflows would be much faster.
 This way, we do not waste Actions time.

-We decided to use severless platforms for deployment like Google Cloud Run and Firebase in order to simplify deployment and the eventual handoff to our partner.
+We decided to use serverless platforms for deployment like Google Cloud Run and Firebase in order to simplify deployment and the eventual handoff to our partner.
 This way, we do not have to manage server infrastructure such as VMs, and because we are testing our code with low volume, we easily fall into the free tier of GCP.

 ## Licenses